-More homes at the heart of great places:

-Sets a target to deliver an additional 110,000 affordable homes by 2032, with at least 70% of these to be for social rent and of a higher standard, especially in terms of energy efficiency, connectivity and outdoor space.
+More homes at the heart of great places:- Sets a target to deliver an additional 100,000 affordable homes by 2032, with at least 70% of these to be for social rent and of a higher standard, especially in terms of energy efficiency, connectivity and outdoor space.
+Placemaking and community involvement, including around town centres, is promoted, with the Planning system encouraging the idea of 20-minute neighbourhoods to encourage well-being.